A Good Lawyer's Wife: Plot

 Ju Yeong-jak (Hwang Jung-min) is a successful lawyer who works long hours.
 While he is working, his wife Eun Ho-jeong (Moon So-ri), who gave up her dancing career in order to be "a good lawyer's wife," raises their young adopted son (Kim Young-chan) and works as a dance instructor in the local gym.

 Ju Yeong-jak's father, Ju Chang-geun (Kim In-mun), an alcoholic with a terminal liver failure, has not slept with his wife Hong Byung-han (Youn Yuh-jung) in 15 years.
 She is having an affair with another man, and when Chang-geun finally dies, she tells Yeong-jak and Ho-jeong about her relationship with the other man—an old friend from her grade school—and says that she even plans to marry him.
 Her daughter-in-law Ho-jeong supports her.

 Ho-jeong herself cannot achieve an orgasm from Yeong-jak.
 But for reasons that are not made clear in the English subtitles, he is not satisfied by her either and is having an affair with Kim Yeon, a younger woman who is an artist and a former model (Baek Jeong-rim).
 He receives from Yeon the satisfaction he lacks at home.

 When Ho-jeong catches her teenage neighbor Shin Ji-woon (Bong Tae-gyu) peeping on her undressing in her apartment, she is, at first, angered.
 But she then decides to fulfill his peeping wish and allows him to see her doing nude gymnastics through the window.
 He then follows her on his bike and even barges into her dance class.
 She eventually follows him to the cinema where they talk.
 As they watch a movie, she teases him by acting oblivious to him groping her breasts.

-Meanwhile, Yeong-jak runs a drunk motor cyclist off the road while receiving a blowjob from his young mistress.
+Meanwhile, Yeong-jak runs a drunk motor cyclist off the road while receiving oral sex from his young mistress.
 Yeong-jak takes the man to a hospital but drops off his girlfriend on the way; his primary concern is that the presence of his girlfriend not become public knowledge.
 Due to the other driver's reputation as a quarrelsome eccentric alcoholic, the authorities assume that the other driver is entirely responsible for the crash.

 Yeong-jak promises the man (Sung Ji-ru), a postman who needs to be able to drive to keep his job, that if the postman does not mention that there was a woman in the car he will use his legal connections to make sure that the man does not suffer any consequences for having been driving while drunk.